peterhinch/micropython-micro-gui/README.md

 borders are thus:
 height = no. of rows * (font height + 4)
 width = sum(column width + 4)
-Cells may be addressed as a 1-dimensional list or by a `[row, col]` 2-list or 2-tuple.
+Cells may be addressed as a 1 or 2-dimensional array.

 Constructor args:
  1. `writer` The `Writer` instance (font and screen) to use.